Île-de-France tramway Line 1: Renewal of the Tracks

 Due to the immediate proximity of the housing in the ZAC (Zone d'aménagement concerté) in the city centre of Saint-Denis, a reinforced anti-vibration installation was chosen.
 Each rail coupon laid is enclosed in a concrete beam, from which it is insulated by a rubber envelope.
 Each longitudinal beam is placed on beams perpendicular to the track, from which it is insulated by another rubber strip.
 The 8 m coupons are then welded together and the track covering is placed between the rails.

 In areas less sensitive to vibrations, prefabricated factory-made slabs are simply inserted into the concrete bed between the two lines of rails on one of the tracks, in order to complete the platform and its traditional paved appearance.
 This installation is very different from the initial installation of the line, where granite paving stones had been laid in the traditional manner when the platform was completed, but had not resisted the rutting of the track.

+In 2024, The Replacement of T1's Rolling Stock

+The date of 10 December 2024 marked the start of the commissioning of the Alstom Citadis 305 intended to gradually replace the previous TFS-2 vehicles The advanced age of those TFS vehicles earned them the nickname "Jurassic Tram", inspired by the film Jurassic Park.

+Route and Stations

+The T1 line is 17 kilometers (11 miles) long.
+It runs on its own right-of-way, except in the Village of Gennevilliers (between the Le Village and Timbaud stations) and L'Île-Saint-Denis, where the tracks are generally mixed with car traffic.
+From Saint-Denis to Noisy, concrete blocks or low walls prevent motorists from accessing the tram platform.